lvgl/docs_old/en/html/_sources/porting/display.md.txt

 - **gpu_fill_cb** fill an area with colors.
 - **gpu_blend_cb** blend two buffers using opacity.

-Some other optional callbacks to make easier and more optimal to work with monochrome, gray-scale or other non-standard FGB displays:
+Some other optional callbacks to make easier and more optimal to work with monochrome, gray-scale or other non-standard RGB displays:
 - **rounder_cb** round the coordinates of areas to redraw.
 E.g. a 2x2 px can be converted to 2x8.
 It can be used if the display controller can refresh only areas with specific height or width (usually 8 px height with monochrome displays).
 - **set_px_cb** a custom function to write the *display buffer*.